Thinkr3/cse15l-lab-reports/lab4/lab4.md

 - *Note*: `git commit` saves the added files onto the local branch.
 Use `-m` in `git commit` to add a message in command line instead of editting the `COMMITMSG` file in the `.git` directory.

 **Keypresses 3:** `g` `i` `t` `<Space>` `p` `u` `s` `h` `<Space>` `o` `r` `i` `g` `i` `n` `<Space>` `m` `a` `i` `n` `<Enter>`
 - *Note*: `git push` uploads your files to github.
 Git push is configured to github since we ssh cloned from github.
 The parameters `origin` and `main` tell github that this code should replace the current version on github's main branch.
+I also have an ssh key pair between ieng6 and my github account so I don't need to type a password here either! 👀

 - We have lift off! 👨‍🚀
     - <img src="img/commit.png" height="350" width="500">